-Aquatera Utilities Inc. is the provider of water, wastewater and solid waste services.
-Our core purpose is Growing Healthy Communities, with the best people providing the best service and value.
+Aquatera Utilities Inc. is the Grande Prairie region's provider of water, wastewater and solid waste services.
+Its core purpose is "Helping Grow Healthy Communities," and aims to have the best people providing the best service for the best value.

-We are governed by a Board of Directors and four Shareholders: City of Grande Prairie, County of Grande Prairie, Town of Sexsmith, and Town of Wembley.
-For more information on other communities where Aquatera provides essential services, visit www.aquatera.ca/who-we-are/communities-we-serve.
+We are governed by a Board of Directors and four Shareholders that we provide various services to: City of Grande Prairie, County of Grande Prairie, Town of Sexsmith and Town of Wembley.
+Aquatera provides different services depending on where you live.

-City of Grande Prairie - We provide water, wastewater, garbage collection, and recycling services.
+City of Grande Prairie - We provide water, wastewater, garbage collection and recycling services.